1. Introduction

 i.
 Independent variables → insider ownership variables, analyst following, growth opportunities, the cash flow measure, dummy variables

-→ positive and significant at 1 percent level
+ii.
+Analyst following and cash flow → positive and significant at 1 percent level

 iii.
 The coefficient on growth opportunities → negative and significant at 1 percent